Merkel's Bavarian allies face threat of poll debacle | AFP - This kiji is

 Greens on the rise

-A series of dramatic polls have signalled that the CSU's hardline rhetoric and brinkmanship have backfired badly, as its ratings have plummeted into the low 30 percent range.
+Polls have signalled that the CSU's hardline rhetoric and brinkmanship have backfired badly.

+The latest survey, by public broadcaster ZDF on Thursday, gave the CSU 34 percent -- down from 47.7 percent four years ago.

-While the AfD has polled at or above 10 percent, the surprise stars have been the Greens, a one-time hippie and peacenik collective that has poached mainstream voters to suddenly mature into a mainstream political force.
+While the AfD polled at 10 percent, the surprise stars have been the Greens, a one-time hippie and peacenik collective that has matured into a mainstream political force, with 19 percent support.

-While it unashamedly wants to save the planet, it has also vowed to address voters' day-to-day concerns from child care to urban housing.

-As the CSU looks to many voters like yesterday's party, state premier Markus Soeder has toned down his shrill rhetoric about "asylum tourists" and blamed "Berlin politics" for the poor surveys, heightening speculation he is setting up his long-time rival Seehofer as the fall guy.
+As the CSU looks to many voters like yesterday's party, state premier Markus Soeder has toned down his shrill rhetoric about "asylum tourists" and pointed to "Berlin politics" for the poor outlook, heightening speculation he is setting up his long-time rival Seehofer as the scapegoat.

 Seehofer, 69, has meanwhile declared he intends to "complete my mission" as interior minister, and presumably keep needling Merkel.

+If polls prove correct, the CSU will have to find new coalition partners, possibly the conservative Free Voters, the pro-business FDP or the SPD.

-Ironically, one possible outcome of the Bavaria poll could be to force an improbable alliance between the conservatives and the Greens, which could set a precedent for future national governments.
+Another possible outcome could be an improbable alliance between the conservatives and the Greens, which could set a precedent for future national governments.